-- 4.2.11 List the efforts made towards the infrastructural development of the library in the last four years.

-- CCTV system has been installed.
+- 4.2.11 List the efforts made towards the infrastructural development of the library in the last four years. - CCTV system has been installed.

-- Purchase of New Computers.

-- Erection of New Racks for Books and Periodicals.

-- Comfortable Seating arrangement for better reading of the users.
+- Purchase of New Computers. - Erection of New Racks for Books and Periodicals. - Comfortable Seating arrangement for better reading of the users.

-- 4.3 IT Infrastructure
+4.3 IT Infrastructure

-- 4.3.1 Does the university have a comprehensive IT policy with regard to
+4.3.1 Does the university have a comprehensive IT policy with regard to

-- □ IT Service Management
+IT Service Management

-- □ Information Security
+Information Security

-- □ Network Security
+Network Security

-- □ Risk Management
+Risk Management

-- □ Software Asset Management
+Software Asset Management

-- □ Open Source Resources
+Open Source Resources

-- □ Green Computing
+Green Computing

-University has the policies for IT Service Management, Information Security and Network Security
+Univer Securi rsity has the policies for IT Service Management, Information Security and Network ty

-- 4.3.2 Give details of the university's computing facilities i.e., hardware and software.
+4.3.2 Give details of the university's computing facilities i.e., hardware and software.

-- \Box Number of systems with individual configurations: 1000 with latest configuration
+Number of systems with individual configurations: 1000 with latest configuration

-- \Box Computer-student ratio: 1:3
+Computer-student ratio: 1:3

-- Dedicated computing facilities : Yes
+Dedicated computing facilities: Yes

-- □ LAN facility: Yes
+LAN facility: Yes

-- □ Proprietary software : Yes
+Proprietary software : Yes

-- \Box Number of nodes/ computers with internet facility : 1500
+Number of nodes/ computers with internet facility: 1500

-- \Box Any other (please specify)

-- 4.3.3 What are the institutional plans and strategies for deploying and upgrading the IT infrastructure and associated facilities?
+4.3.3 What are the institutional plans and strategies for deploying and upgrading the IT infrastructure and associated facilities?